Legal Justifications

 2. Third Party Content (Publisher Materials and Attributable Content):

 Remember that individual faculty are responsible for ensuring that ALL content in their course is accessible, regardless of the source.
 Although publishers often document how accessible (or inaccessible) their materials are, faculty are still ultimately responsible for ensuring accessibility for the materials appearing in their course.
-Take a look at this document for guidance on how to vet publisher materials for accessibility, and remember to contact the eLC and/or the ACCESS office with any questions.
+Contact the eLC and/or the ACCESS office with any questions.

 External Links